bayespy/bayespy/INSTALL.rst

 Installing BayesPy
 ------------------

-Before proceeding, make sure you have installed Cython, h5py and the latest versions of NumPy, Scipy and matplotlib for Python 3.2.
+Before proceeding, make sure you have installed h5py and the latest versions of NumPy, Scipy and matplotlib for Python 3.
 After the system has been properly set up and the virtual environment is activated (if wanted), BayesPy can be installed from PyPI simply as

 .. code-block:: console